Funny Games U.S.

 Nothing about Funny Games is meant to be appealing, from the lack of onscreen deaths to the complete desexualization of what other horror movies would be eroticizing.
 Far from the fanservice of The Ring, Watts' stint in her underwear is only ever portrayed as humiliating; the act of stripping isn't even shown onscreen, focusing instead on her face as she bursts into tears.
 This is, of course, the point of it: why bother reflecting on your bloodlust if you're still being rewarded for watching?
 Instead, you're subjected to the victims' rawest feelings, their deepest trauma portrayed for what it really is: trauma, abject and insurmountable.
 For anyone who knows me, this should be obvious as the selling point for me: the tragedy of it all.
 I much prefer tragedy to scares in horror, and Funny Games scratches that itch until it bleeds.
 (Yes, I understand that that makes me part of the problem, even if I'm coming at it from a less bloodthirsty and weirdly horny place.)

 As someone who's very much into film analysis- though whether I'm good at it is a different question entirely- I also have to appreciate the layers.
 Like I said, Funny Games fails to be pointless, purposefully or not.
 It's about violence and misogyny!
 It's about politeness and social rules as a trap!
 It's about autism...?
-It's about a lot of things, or it can be if the audience wants it to be, and I can (and do) spend hours picking it apart, to perhaps an obnoxious extent.
-Being a notorious motif enjoyer, I almost regret that there's not a whole lot to dig into visually, but I feel like it wouldn't be quite the same if the focus were directed to things like that- and Haneke does remember to get a little Freudian with it, which I have to appreciate.
+It's about a lot of things, and I can (and do) spend hours picking it apart, to perhaps an obnoxious extent.
+Initially, I was almost half-tempted to wish there were more visual motifs, just because I like them, but a) since Funny Games is supposed to be as realistic as possible (and is directed that way, with the long takes and camera movement even mimicking how someone would observe something in front of them in real life), it wouldn't really fit, and b) there's plenty of symbolism anyway, with the golf club as masculinity, food as power, etc. It's a well-directed film!
+It's good!
+No complaints.

 It's always hard to wrap up a review for a movie I care so much about (and in general, since I'm not good with conclusions- sue me, I'm not getting paid), so I'll leave it with this: give it a shot if you can handle it, and if you don't like it, at least don't have bad takes about it where I can see them.